Driver flees South Beach traffic stop, leading to police chase; 1 arrested, 3 detained

 “All the people started running, and they all get, like, into the place,” said Kavanath.

-According to Miami Beach Police, motor officers were conducting traffic enforcement near South Pointe Drive and Alton Road when the driver of the Cadillac ran a stop sign and refused to pull over, at around 2:30 p.m., Sunday.
+According to Miami Beach Police, motor officers were conducting traffic enforcement near South Pointe Drive and Alton Road when the driver of the Cadillac ran a stop sign, at around 2:30 p.m., Sunday.

 Cellphone video showed officers approaching with guns drawn before the car is seen taking off.